Study places in the library

 - Group study rooms of different sizes with whiteboards.

-- Four group study rooms with a large screen (where a computer or other mobile device can be connected).
+- Group study rooms with a large screen (where a computer or other mobile device can be connected).

-- A resource room with two computers with software to support students with dyslexia.
+- A resource room with two computers with software to support students with reading impairments.

 The library’s group study rooms